WICG/first-party-sets/README.md

 ![Clear Site Data Doc Img_ 1  FPS representation](https://user-images.githubusercontent.com/89418275/130630675-d1b7a836-afe8-4746-bf1a-e5e216a92032.png)
 ![Clear Site Data Doc Img_ 2  FPS joining](https://user-images.githubusercontent.com/89418275/130630693-38503f6b-bdf1-49c5-bc4d-6adbb996076e.png)

-1. Site A and Site B join together and formalize FPS with Site A as the owner and Site B as the member.
-No site data clearing will be enforced.
+1. Site A and Site B create a FPS with Site A as the owner and Site B as the member.
+Site data will not be cleared.
 2. Site C joins the existing FPS as a member site where Site A is the owner.
 No site data clearing will be enforced.

 ![Clear Site Data Doc Img_ 3  FPS leaving](https://user-images.githubusercontent.com/89418275/130632147-9f21c848-8e88-425d-9f16-62f761f10d1c.png)

-3. With the FPS that has owner Site A and members Site B and Site C, if Site D joins this FPS and becomes the new owner; the previous set will be dissolved and site data clearing will be enforced on Site A, Site B and Site C.
+3. Given an FPS with owner Site A and members Site B and Site C, if Site D joins this FPS and becomes the new owner; the previous set will be dissolved and the browser will clear data for Site A, Site B and Site C.
 4. With the FPS that has owner Site A and members Site B and Site C, if Site B leaves the FPS, site data clearing will be enforced on Site B.
 5. With two FPSs, where FPS1 has owner Site A and members Site B and Site C and FPS2 has owner Site X and member Site Y, if they join together as one FPS with Site A being the owner, site data clearing will be enforced on Site X and Site Y.

-With modification allowing no clearing of site data if new set owner was previous member:
+With the potential modification allowing sites to keep their data if the new set owner was a previous member:

 ![Clear Site Data Doc Img_ 4  FPS rotation](https://user-images.githubusercontent.com/89418275/130630707-98c93a49-391b-43b5-9f39-df9cecf6b766.png)